Clutter-Aware Target Detection for ISAC in a Millimeter-Wave Cell-Free Massive MIMO System: Introduction

 \section{Introduction}

 Cell-free massive \ac{MIMO} is a user-centric network infrastructure where a set of distributed \acp{AP} serve multiple \acp{UE} on the same time-frequency resources using joint processing techniques \cite{demir2021foundations}.
-Over nearly a decade of research, it has been shown that cell-free massive MIMO improves both spectral and energy efficiency by providing macro diversity and enhanced interference management compared to traditional cellular setups.
-As a result, it has become one of the key technologies for sixth-generation (6G) wireless networks \cite{ngo2024ultradense}.
+Over nearly a decade of research, it has been shown that cell-free massive MIMO improves both spectral and energy efficiency by providing macro-diversity and enhanced interference management compared to traditional cellular setups.
+As a result, it has become one of the key technology components considered for sixth-generation (6G) wireless networks \cite{ngo2024ultradense}.
 Recently, cell-free massive MIMO architecture has also demonstrated potential benefits in \ac{ISAC} \cite{behdad2024multi,demirhan2023cell}.
 ISAC allows for the efficient use of hardware and spectral resources through integration and coordination gains, compared to separate communication and sensing architectures \cite{lu2024integrated}.
 Cell-free massive MIMO facilitates multi-static sensing through a central processing unit (CPU), to which the APs are connected via fronthaul links.
 Beyond cell-free massive MIMO and ISAC, another key 6G technology is \ac{RIS}-aided communications.
-RISs have attracted significant attention from both academia and industry due to their ability to control challenging radio propagation environments intelligently.
-By using low-cost passive reflecting elements that induce controllable phase shifts in incoming waveforms, RISs can steer reflected signals toward desired locations while reducing interference at undesired points \cite{alexandropoulos2021reconfigurable,chen2023simultaneous}.
-Furthermore, RISs have emerged as a promising technology in ISAC applications, enhancing the available spatial degrees-of-freedom.
+RISs have emerged as a promising technology in ISAC applications, enhancing the available spatial degrees of freedom.
 In \cite{liu2022joint}, the sum rate of communication UEs is maximized under a worst-case sensing signal-to-noise ratio (SNR) constraint.
 An often overlooked aspect in ISAC research is the effect of clutter on target detection, which can severely degrade system performance if not properly addressed.
 Recent studies, such as \cite{demir2024ris}, illustrate the impact of clutter in monostatic ISAC settings, underscoring the significance of clutter awareness at the receiving \acp{AP} for reliable target detection.